Democracy in Westminster

-Westminster City Council comprises 60 elected councillors, who are responsible for agreeing policies about provision of services and how our money is spent.
-Officers, employed by the council, are responsible for the day-to-day management of the council and the implementation of policies.
+Our council comprises 60 elected councillors, who are responsible for agreeing policies about provision of services and how our money is spent.
+Our officers are responsible for the day-to-day management of the council and the implementation of policies.

-Some councillors also hold surgeries where you can speak to them face to face.
-Details of these can be found on the individual councillor pages.
+Some councillors also hold surgeries where you can speak to them face-to-face.
+You’ll find surgery details on the individual councillor pages.

 The City of Westminster is covered by two parliamentary constituencies:

 Cities of London and Westminster: Nickie Aiken MP

 The City’s wards are split between the constituencies as follows:

 Karen Buck’s constituency covers: Queen’s Park, Harrow Road, Westbourne, Bayswater, Lancaster Gate, Maida Vale, Little Venice, Abbey Road, Regent’s Park and Church Street.

 Nickie Aiken's constituency covers: Bryanston and Dorset Square; Churchill; Hyde Park; Knightsbridge and Belgravia; Marylebone High Street; St James's; Tachbrook; Vincent Square; Warwick and West End.

 The GLA was established in 2000 to represent the interests of Londoners and to direct the future of London, particularly on issues surrounding transport, policing, major planning, culture, fire and emergency services and economic planning.